SegiH/MyLinks-Android/README.md

 # AbaLinks-Android

-AbaLinks-Android is an Android app that I developed in Kotlin as a companion app to my app WTFIndexer.
+AbaLinks-Android is an Android app that I developed in Kotlin as a companion app to my app AbaLinks.

 This app supports all of the same features that the web app does but was developed as a native Android App for easy access.